-Each context consists of a type field, a value field whose syntax is determined by the type, and a fallback flag.
+Each context consists of a type component, a value component whose syntax is determined by the type, and a fallback flag.
 Using the notation of the CONTEXT information object class defined in 13.9, a Context is defined as:

+'''

 Context ::= SEQUENCE {

-contextType CONTEXT.&id ({SupportedContexts}),
+contextType CONTEXT.&id({SupportedContexts}),

-contextValues SET SIZE (1..MAX) OF CONTEXT.&Type ({SupportedContexts}{@contextType}), fallback BOOLEAN DEFAULT FALSE } contextType is an OBJECT IDENTIFIER, and is specified using the CONTEXT information object class defined in 13.9.
-It specifies the particular property represented by the Context.
+contextValues

+SET SIZE (1..MAX) OF CONTEXT.&Type({SupportedContexts}{@contextType}),

+fallback BOOLEAN DEFAULT FALSE,

+... }

+'''